-Wildlife Services Moves Ahead with Plan to Kill Thousands of Birds in Alabama, Arkansas, and Louisiana
+Wildlife Services Moves Ahead with Plan to Kill Thousands of Birds in Arizona, Arkansas, and Louisiana

 This year, thousands of In Defense of Animals supporters spoke out to save tens of thousands of birds slated to be killed by Wildlife Services. in Arizona, Arkansas, and Louisiana.
 Unfortunately, our comments fell on consistently deaf ears, and the Agency moved ahead with plans that included lethal methods of managing bird species like Canada geese, red-tailed hawks, blackbirds, doves, and many more.
 In Defense of Animals is incredibly saddened and frustrated by this outcome but will continue to campaign against these cruel and needless killings.

 In 2021 alone, Wildlife Services (WS), a program of the United States Department of Agriculture’s Animal Plant Health Inspection Service (USDA APHIS WS), reportedly killed 1.76 million animals.
 Of these animals, 1,069,811 were birds, such as starlings, blackbirds, cowbirds, and crows.
 The department seems on track to reach this number again in 2022, especially after the approval of bird killings in Arizona, Arkansas, and Louisiana.
 In Defense of Animals spoke out against these atrocities and collected your comments to send to this Agency to no avail.

 In January 2023, we also learned that the same kind of killing decision was reached for birds in Wyoming, from a June 2022 comment period.